The Secret of Waking Up Early: Recreating the Dawn

 This holiness existed even from the time of the creation of the world, but through the building of the Temple, it was strengthened with even greater force and might.
 Since then, the holiness continues to grow stronger day by day, more and more, through the prayers of the Jewish people.

-Even during the time of destruction, the Shechinah is not nullified.
+Even during the time of the destruction, the Shechinah is not nullified.
 The Torah says:

-And Chazal (our Sages) expound: Even though they are desolate, they retain their holiness.
-The Shechinah has not moved from its place, and it waits for us to awaken, to rise early, and to create the dawn anew with song and service, until the complete rebuilding, speedily in our days.
+And our Sages expound: Even though they are desolate, they retain their holiness.
+The Shechinah has not moved from its place, and it waits for us to awaken, to rise early, and to recreate the dawn through song and divine service, until the complete rebuilding, speedily in our days.

 Part 1 of 2 — Lesson No. 30